NealRyan/CS_598_Project_4-Movie_Recommender_System/README.md

 # How are general recommendations handled?
 (Non-IBCF)

-We will now create the function that returns the highest "scoring" movies.
-This will be the default return function.
+We will recommend movies with the highest score.

 To define what we mean by highest scoring: